openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 For each `FailureDomain` an ova import will need to occur.
 If there is only a single zone then a single import will be required.

+##### vm-host zonal specifics

+The vCenter vm-host group of type host is required for each zone prior to installation.
+Each `FailureDomain` has a `hostGroup` field that is required when `zoneType` is `HostGroup`.
+The vCenter vm-host group will contain the list of ESXi hosts that are associated to that zone.

+Tags will continue to also be required prior to installation.
+The tag category openshift-region will be associated with a tag created and applied to the vCenter cluster object.
+The tag category openshift-zone will be associated with a tag create and applied to each ESXi host in the zone, which is also defined by the vm-host group (type host).

+The installer will create a vm-host group of type virtual machine per failure domain.
+It will also create a vm-host group rule per failure domain.

 ### User Stories

 - https://issues.redhat.com/browse/RFE-845